electrode-io/electrode-native/docs/cli/github.md

 ### Usage

-The `github` commands can be used to automate some advanced custom development/release workflows when working with MiniApps / JS API Implementations that are handled as GitHub urls in the Cauldron rather than NPM published versions.
+The `github` commands can be used to automate some advanced custom development/release workflows when working with MiniApps / JS API Implementations that are handled as GitHub urls in the Cauldron rather than npm published versions.

-For example, in an hypothetical development workflow for `MyAwesomeApp Android` you might use dummy version `1000.0.0` in your Cauldron, with all MiniApps tracking the `development` branch.
+For example, in a hypothetical development workflow for `MyAwesomeApp Android` you might use dummy version `1000.0.0` in your Cauldron, with all MiniApps tracking the `development` branch.
 Then to regenerate a new development Container, you would just invoke [ern cauldron regen-container] container, which would pull the latest from the `development` branches, generate and publish a new Container and update the `SHAs` in the Cauldron.

-Let's assume there are three tracked MiniApps fro version `1000.0.0`, this would result in the following entry in the Cauldron (excluding some data):
+Let's assume there are three tracked MiniApps from version `1000.0.0`, this would result in the following entry in the Cauldron (excluding some data):

 ```json
 {